Top JavaScript libraries for converting HTML to PDF

 then takes the image and converts it to a PDF file.

-Check out How to Convert HTML to PDF Using React for a step-by-step guide on how to use jsPDF
+Check out our blog on how to convert HTML to PDF using React for a step-by-step guide on how to use jsPDF

 in a React app.